bocchino/fprime/Svc/DpManager/test/ut/README.md

 1. Assert that the event history is empty.
 1. Increment `NumSuccessfulAllocations`.
 1. Assert that the from port history contains two items.
-1. Assert that the `from_bufferGetOut` history contains one item.
+1. Assert that the `bufferGetOut` history contains one item.
-1. Assert that the `from_bufferGetOut` history contains size _S_.
-   at index zero.
+1. Assert that the `bufferGetOut` history contains size _S_. at index zero.
 1. Assert that `bufferGetOutPortNumOpt` is _N_.
-1. Assert that the `from_productResponseOut` history contains one item.
+1. Assert that the `productResponseOut` history contains one item.
-1. Assert that the `from_productResponseOut` history contains the expected valid buffer value and status `SUCCESS` at index zero.
+1. Assert that the `productResponseOut` history contains the expected valid buffer value and status `SUCCESS` at index zero.
 1. Assert that `productResponseOutPortNumOpt` is _N_.